oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 No profiling data is collected, and each custom operation executes uncached (i.e., no specialization data is recorded).
 After a certain number of calls or loop iterations, an uncached interpreter will transition to cached, allocating profiling data and preparing the interpreter for compilation.

+It is strongly recommended to enable uncached execution, because it can reduce the footprint of your language and improve start-up times.

 Most interpreters support uncached execution without any extra development effort.
 However, if your interpreter uses [`@OperationProxy`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/OperationProxy.java), any proxied nodes must be made compatible with uncached execution.
 The Bytecode DSL processor will inform you of any changes that need to be made.